MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 As expected, the LSTM model superseded the FNN's performance.

-The main takeways for the LSTM performance are summarized below:
+The main takeaways for the LSTM performance are summarized below:
 - Overall F1 Score: 0.8257
 - Faults correctly identified in 91% of the simulation (959 in total)
 - Best performing fault classes: